 Arising from Cash Transactions or on compliance and other matters; accordingly, we express no such opinions.
-Our examination disclosed certain findings that are required to be reported under Government Auditing Standards, and those findings, along with the views of management, are described in the Comments Section of the report.
+Our examination disclosed a certain finding that is required to be reported under Government Auditing Standards, and that finding, along with the views of management, is described in the Comments Section of the report.